-Subsidised services are available to help you maintain your health and wellbeing.
-These include eyecare services, support for carers and support for older people who live alone and are at risk of falling.
+Seniors are a vital part of our community, and to help you maintain your health and wellbeing subsidised services are available.
+This includes eyecare services, support for carers and support for older people who live alone and are at risk of falling.

 Local health and wellbeing services